 Approximately 70% of daily growth hormone is secreted during deep sleep.
 This hormone is essential for:

-With age, both deep sleep and growth hormone decline, each accelerating the other's deterioration.
+Deep sleep and growth hormone are a linked pair that both decline with age, each accelerating the other's deterioration.

 Cortisol

-The stress hormone cortisol follows a circadian pattern, peaking in the morning and declining at night.
+Cortisol is the stress hormone that follows a circadian pattern, peaking in the morning and declining at night.
 As explored in our guide on stress and longevity, sleep deprivation elevates nighttime cortisol, which:

 Testosterone